ncstefan/LearnWebhookTest/README.md

 # LearnWebhookTest

 Testing webhooks w/ Azure Functions
+Now with a webhook in place